 Peacekeeping after the Cold War

-A medal awarded to New Zealand troops who served under NATO in the former Yugoslavia between 1996 and 2002.
-It was one of a number of medals recognising service in peacekeeping missions, which from the 1990s became the standard type of overseas posting for New Zealand Defence Force personnel.
+A medal was awarded to New Zealand troops who served under NATO in the former Yugoslavia between 1996 and 2002.
+It was one of a number of medals recognising service in peacekeeping missions, which from the 1990s became the standard overseas posting for New Zealand Defence Force personnel.

 In 1992 the UN asked the New Zealand government to contribute troops to a peacekeeping mission in the former Yugoslavia.
 The UN Protection Force (UNPROFOR) was attempting to support the delivery of humanitarian assistance to civilians.
 New Zealand sent nine military observers in response to the UN’s initial request.

-The majority of the troops returned to New Zealand by 1996 following the signing of the Dayton Peace Accords.
+Most of the troops returned to New Zealand by 1996 following the signing of the Dayton Peace Accords in 1995.
 A small number of observers and other personnel remained attached to EU and NATO operations in the former Yugoslavia for more than a decade.